Kanye Reportedly Hospitalized

-Just hours after cancelling the remainder of his Life of Pablo tour, Kanye West has been hospitalised, according to an NBC News report.
+Just hours after cancelling the remainder of his Life of Pablo tour, Kanye West has been hospitalized, according to an NBC News report.

-West's behaviour has been increasingly erratic of late, with the artist ranting onstage, exiting a concert after just 30 minutes, posting over a hundred fashion catalogue photos to Instagram, and calling off his make-up Los Angeles show.
+West's behavior has been increasingly erratic of late, with the artist ranting onstage, exiting a concert after just 30 minutes, posting over a hundred fashion catalog photos to Instagram, and calling off his make-up Los Angeles show.
 Statements against Beyoncé and for Donald Trump headlined what had been a strange and troubling week for the enigmatic rapper.

 Fans have met his latest series of erratic incidents with puzzlement and some anger.
 The hashtag "#KanyeIsOverParty" trended on Twitter.
 Snoop Dogg posted a video reacting to his fellow rapper's onstage rant.
 Now, his health and safety are in serious doubt.

-We don't know anything more about his hospitalisation as of press time, so we will update this story as details emerge.
+We don't know anything more about his hospitalization as of press time, so we will update this story as details emerge.
 Reps for West have not yet responded to requests for comment.

-West's behaviour has been increasingly erratic of late, with the artist ranting onstage, exiting a concert after just 30 minutes, posting over a hundred fashion catalogue photos to Instagram, and calling off his make-up Los Angeles show.
+West's behavior has been increasingly erratic of late, with the artist ranting onstage, exiting a concert after just 30 minutes, posting over a hundred fashion catalog photos to Instagram, and calling off his make-up Los Angeles show.
 Statements against Beyoncé and for Donald Trump headlined what had been a strange and troubling week for the enigmatic rapper.

 Fans have met his latest series of erratic incidents with puzzlement and some anger.
 The hashtag "#KanyeIsOverParty" trended on Twitter.
 Snoop Dogg posted a video reacting to his fellow rapper's onstage rant.
 Now, his health and safety are in serious doubt.

-We don't know anything more about his hospitalisation as of press time, so we will update this story as details emerge.
+We don't know anything more about his hospitalization as of press time, so we will update this story as details emerge.
 Reps for West have not yet responded to requests for comment.

 Advertisement